 In order to have a complete process for sub-micron transistors, it is necessary not only to make patterns in the resist material but to transfer these patterns to the underlying layers in the silicon and silicon dioxide.
-This has traditionally been done by wet etching processes.
+Traditionally, wet etching processes have been used.
 However, wet etching processes do not scale well into the sub-micron range.
 Alternatives are currently being developed which appear workable.
 Etching with plasmas (i.e. glow discharges of gaseous materials resulting in free ions of great chemical activity) is already used in a number of advanced processing laboratories.
-It is known that very controllable etching can be achieved in this way and it seems likely that essentially no wet processing will be used in the construction of sub-micron devices.
-Ion implantation, an ideal method for achieving controled doses of impurity ions in the silicon surface, is already a common production technique in essentially all MOS processing facilities.
-Metal layers for sub-micron lithographic processes must be thicker in relationship to their width than today's commercial processing technology allows.
-A possible solution to this problem may be the use in metal patterning of a process known as ion milling.
+It is known that very well controlled etching can be achieved in this way and it seems likely that essentially no wet processing will be used in the construction of sub-micron devices.
+Ion implantation, an ideal method for achieving controlled doses of impurity ions in the silicon surface, is already a common production technique in essentially all MOS processing facilities.
+Metal layers for submicron processes must be thicker in relationship to their width than today's commercial processing technology allows.
+A possible solution to this problem may be the use of a process known as ion milling for metal patterning.
 In this process ions of modest energy sputter away any metal not covered with resist material, yielding much steeper sides on the metal thus patterned than do current wet etching processes.

-It thus appears that the basic technological pieces exist to enable development of a complete patterning and wafer fabrication process at sub-micron dimensions.
-In reality, the ultimate submicron process will not emerge full-blown, but dimensions will gradually be reduced.
-As one after another of the myriad of technological difficulties are surmounted.
-The sketch we have given is rather an artists conception of the possibility of such an ultimate process.
+It appears that the basic technological pieces exist to enable development of a complete patterning and wafer fabrication process at sub-micron dimensions.
+In reality, the ultimate submicron process will not emerge full-blown, but dimensions will gradually be reduced, as one after another of the myriad of technological difficulties are surmounted.
+The sketch we have given is rather an artist's conception of the possibility of such an ultimate process.
 We do believe, however, that the evolution of this process is of fundamental importance to the entire electronics industry.